-- In FY13, no UW department reported more inventions than Bioengineering (source: UW C4C)
+- In FY15, no UW department reported more inventions than Bioengineering (source: UW CoMotion)

-A current, searchable list of UW Bioengineering’s active licenses is available at UW’s Center for Commercialization (C4C) site.
+A current, searchable list of UW Bioengineering’s active licenses is available at UW’s CoMotion site.

-- UW Bioengineering core and adjunct faculty consistently receive recognition as UW Center for Commercialization (UW C4C) Entrepreneurial Faculty Fellows.
-2012 Fellows include core faculty Daniel Chiu, Buddy Ratner and Patrick Stayton, as well as adjunct faculty David Baker and Shaoyi Jiang and David Linker.
+- UW Bioengineering core and adjunct faculty consistently receive recognition as CoMotion Presidential Innovation Fellows (formerly UW Center for Commercialization Entrepreneurial Faculty Fellows).
+2015 Fellows include core faculty Barry Lutz, Charles Murry and Michael Regnier, as well as adjunct faculty Howard Chizeck and Satoshi Minoshima.

 - UW Bioengineering graduate students participate annually in the UW Foster School Business Plan Competition, bringing their novel biomedical ideas to cross-disciplinary teams and receiving funding to further develop and market their projects.